Donald Trump: Foreign policy

-Trump began a trade war with China in 2018 after imposing tariffs and other trade barriers he said would force China to end longstanding unfair trade practice and intellectual property infringement.
+Trump began a trade war with China in 2018 after imposing tariffs and other trade barriers he said would force China to end long-standing unfair trade practice, and intellectual property infringement.
 Trump weakened the toughest U.S. sanctions imposed after the 2014 Russian annexation of Crimea.
 Trump praised and, according to some critics, rarely criticized Russian president Vladimir Putin, though he opposed some actions of Russia's government.
 He withdrew the U.S. from the Intermediate-Range Nuclear Forces Treaty, citing alleged Russian noncompliance, and supported Russia's possible return to the G7.

-As North Korea's nuclear weapons were increasingly seen as a serious threat, Trump became the first sitting U.S. president to meet a North Korean leader, meeting Kim Jong Un three times: in Singapore in June 2018, in Hanoi in February 2019, and in the Korean Demilitarized Zone in June 2019.
-Talks in October 2019 broke down and no denuclearization agreement was reached.
+Trump became the first sitting U.S. president to meet a North Korean leader, meeting Kim Jong Un three times between June 2018 and June 2019 to discuss North Korean denuclearization.
+The talks broke down in October 2019, and no agreement was reached.

 Personnel

 By the end of Trump's first year in office, 34 percent of his original staff had resigned, been fired, or been reassigned.
 By July 2018, 61 percent of his senior aides had left and 141 staffers had left in the previous year.
 Both figures set a record for recent presidents.
-Close personal aides to Trump quit or were forced out.
-He publicly disparaged several of his former top officials.
+Various close personal aides to Trump stopped working for him or were forced to leave.
+Trump publicly disparaged several of his former top officials.

 Trump had four White House chiefs of staff, marginalizing or pushing out several.
-In May 2017, he dismissed FBI director James Comey, saying a few days later that he was concerned about Comey's role in the Trump-Russia investigations.
+In May 2017, he dismissed Federal Bureau of Investigation (FBI) director James Comey, saying a few days later that he was concerned about Comey's role in the Trump-Russia investigations.
 Three of Trump's 15 original cabinet members left or were forced to resign within his first year.
 Trump was slow to appoint second-tier officials in the executive branch, saying many of the positions are unnecessary.
 In October 2017, there were hundreds of sub-cabinet positions without a nominee.
-By January 8, 2019, of 706 key positions, 433 had been filled and he had no nominee for 264.
+By January 8, 2019, of 706 key positions, 433 had been filled, and he had no nominee for 264.

 Judiciary

-Trump appointed 226 federal judges, including 54 to the courts of appeals and three to the Supreme Court: Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett.
-His Supreme Court appointments politically shifted the Court to the right.
+Trump appointed 234 federal judges, including 54 to the courts of appeals and three to the Supreme Court: Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett, which politically shifted the Court to the right.
 In the 2016 campaign, he pledged that Roe v.
 Wade would be overturned "automatically" if he were elected and given the opportunity to appoint two or three anti-abortion justices.
 He later took credit when Roe was overturned by Dobbs v.
 Jackson Women's Health Organization in 2022; all three of his Supreme Court nominees voted with the majority.
 Trump disparaged courts and judges he disagreed with, often in personal terms, and questioned the judiciary's constitutional authority.
 His attacks on courts drew rebukes from observers, including sitting federal judges, concerned about the effect of his statements on the judicial independence and public confidence in the judiciary.